Accessibility Assessment for Information and Communication Technology (ICT)

 The Accessibility Assessment Process is one of three processes required by the ITS ICT Request Procedure.

-If the vendor doesn’t have one, Purchasing can supply one to the Project Owner or the Project Owner can forward one from the Voluntary Product Accessibility Template (VPAT) section below.
+- If the vendor doesn’t have a VPAT, either the ITS Technical Liaison or Purchasing Department can supply one to the Project Owner, or the Project Owner can provide one to the vendor via the Voluntary Product Accessibility Template (VPAT) section below.

-1. The Project Owner forwards a copy of the completed VPAT to Purchasing and their ITS Technical Liaison.
+- The Project Owner shall attach a copy of the completed VPAT to their PSoft Requisition and forward a copy to their respective ITS Technical Liaison.

-2. The ITS Technical Liaison forwards the VPAT to the ITS Compliance Liaison.
+- The Project Owner or ITS Technical Liaison shall forward the VPAT to the ITS Compliance Liaison.

-3. Upon reviewal, the ITS Compliance Liaison returns comments and an overview of the evaluation process to the Project Owner.
+- Upon review, the ITS Compliance Liaison shall return comments and an overview of the evaluation process to the Project Owner.

-5. The Project Owner schedules a remote demo so that the vendor can satisfactorily demonstrate the product’s compliance with Section 508.
+- The Project Owner shall schedule a remote demo so that the vendor can satisfactorily demonstrate the product’s compliance with Section 508.

-1. If a remote demo is not possible, the Project Owner shall provide Instructional and User Support Services with an appropriate technical contact so demo software can be installed locally.
+If a remote demo is not possible, the Project Owner shall provide Instructional and User Support Services with an appropriate technical contact so demo software can be analyzed locally.

-6. After testing is complete and the most accessible product is selected, the Project Owner provides Purchasing with either:
+- After testing is complete and the most accessible product is selected, the Project Owner shall attach an Attestation of Compliance to the corresponding PSoft Requisition.

 The Voluntary Product Accessibility Template (VPAT)